‘Big Brother 20’: Tyler’s Unused Cloud Power App Is The Latest Failed Twist On CBS Reality Show

 “The least favorite would be the Takeover,” Chen told Entertainment Tonight.
 “It didn’t work.”

 The short-lived BB Takeover twist back in 2015 featured celebrities who “took over” various aspects of the Big Brother game.
-At the time, CBS promised weekly surprise guests who would “who will appear on the show to announce a new twist into the game” and that there will be “ever-changing twists that shake up life inside the house on a weekly basis.”
+At the time, CBS promised weekly surprise guests “who will appear on the show to announce a new twist into the game” and that there will be “ever-changing twists that shake up life inside the house on a weekly basis.”

 The doomed twist featured takeovers by Amazing Race host Phil Keoghan, comedian Kathy Griffin, and NFL star Rob Gronkowski, but it was scrapped after just three weeks.

-Chen later explained the twist’s demise to Reality Blurred, telling the site, We had so much going on, it was better to focus on the pure game–because the game is genius.
+Chen later explained the twist’s demise to Reality Blurred, telling the site, “we had so much going on, it was better to focus on the pure game–because the game is genius.
 You don’t want to give the viewers too much to balance out between, ‘Oh, the power of veto.
 Oh, the double HOHs.’
 There was enough going on.
 You have to clean up a little bit.
 Pure game.”

 Big Brother Season 20 airs Wednesdays, Thursdays, and Sundays on CBS.